Marcopolo1975/PP-5/README.md

 ## Acknowledgments

+- Many thanks to my mentor **Antonio Rodriguez** for his support and guidance throughout my Course spacialy for creating portfolio projects.
+- Special thanks to my mentor **Alan Bushell** for his committed support and guidance at the end of the Project.
+I wish we had met at the beginning of my course.
+- Many thanks to my facilitator **Kay Welfare** for helping me always in all kinds of circumstances.
-Many thanks to my mentor Antonio for his support and advice.
-Thanks to The Code Institute slack community for their quick responses and very helpful feedback.
+- Thanks to The Code Institute Slack community for their quick responses and constructive feedback.